github/opensource.guide/CONTRIBUTING.md

 0. [Community](#community)

 ## Types of contributions we're looking for
+First and foremost, this project is a forum to discuss open source best practices, then document them in the Handbook when we've found consensus.
+Your first contribution might be starting a new conversation, or adding to an existing conversation, around best practices.
+You can do so under [Issues](https://github.com/github/open-source-handbook/issues).

-There are many ways you can contribute to the Handbook:
+There are also many ways you can contribute to the Handbook directly:

 * Fix editorial inconsistencies or inaccuracies
 * Revise language to be more approachable and friendly